 The EPA offers a Home Buyer’s and Seller’s Guide to Radon that details important steps for home buyers and sellers, which can also help alleviate radon gas as a major concern for Realtors® and their clients.

-Radon-Rid Provides Testing and Remediation for Radon Gas
+Radon-Rid, LLC Provides Testing and Inspection for Radon Gas